 With the container certified and available at the terminal, arrangements must be made for its loading and shipment out of the port.
 In this section, parenthetical numbers are references to single edges in Figure 6.
 After sending shipment instructions to the terminal (4.1), the consignee sends and receives authorizing documents to the port authority for the cargo ship to dock (4.2, 4.3a, 4.4, and 4.5a), some of which are sent to the harbor master for record and reference (4.3b and 4.5b).
 The consignee must also report to the customs office a loading list for record of the goods (4.6).
 The docked ship then sends its bayplan to the terminal (4.7), where arrangements are made for the ship to be unloaded and loaded by stevedores (4.8, 4.9, and 4.10).
 If any dangerous goods are loaded, they are reported to maritime rescue authorities for tracking (4.11).
-Once loading is complete, the consignee makes a request to the port authority to embark (4.12), and notifies the ship after it is authorized by the port authority (4.16a), which reviews it with the customs office before documenting its acceptance (4.16b, 4.17a, and 4.17b).
+Once loading is complete, the consignee makes a request to the port authority to embark (4.12), and notifies the ship after it is authorized by the port authority and harbor master (4.13, 4.14, and 4.15).
+The consignee sends a cargo manifest to the port authority (4.16a), which reviews it with the customs office before documenting its acceptance (4.16b, 4.17a, and 4.17b).
 An updated bayplan is sent back to the ship as it departs (4.18).